quicwg/base-drafts/draft-ietf-quic-transport.md

 to this client address and MUST initiate path validation to verify client ownership of the unvalidated address.

-A server MAY skip validation of a client address that it considers to be already valid.
+A server MAY skip validation of a client address if it has been seen recently or if the server has reasonable certainty that the new address is the result of a NAT rebinding.

 Note that the server MAY send data to an unvalidated client address, but it MUST protect against potential attacks as described in {{address-spoofing}} and
 {{on-path-spoofing}}.

-If a non-probing packet is received from a new client address but with a packet number that is not the largest seen thus far, the server must process the packet as usual, but it MUST ignore this client address under the assumption that it is not the client's most recent address.
+If a non-probing packet is received from a new client address but with a packet number that is not the largest seen thus far, it is likely that it is a reordered packet sent from an older client address.
+The server processes this packet as usual, but it MUST ignore this client address under the assumption that it is not the client's most recent address.

-After verifying a new client address, the server SHOULD update any address validation tokens ({{address-validation}}) that it has issued to the client if those are no longer valid based on the changed address.
+After verifying a new client address, the server SHOULD send new address validation tokens ({{address-validation}}) to the client if the current ones will not be adequate to validate the new client address.

 ### Handling Address Spoofing by a Client {#address-spoofing}